tomickigrzegorz/node-sharp-images/README.md

 ```
 ?
 Select breakpoints e.g. 576,768,992,1200
 ```
-> Enter the size of the decimal photos, as a result we will get folders with this name and photos in this humidity.
-The default breakpoints are set to `576`
+> Enter the size of the photos, as a result we will get folders with this name and photos in this width.
+The default breakpoint is set to `576`
 ```
 ?
 Maximum photo height
 ```